RockChinQ/RockChinQ/README.md

 <h2>🐾 &nbsp;Bio </h2>
-Self-taught programmer;a student of TianJin University of Technology.
+student of TianJin University of Technology.